turingschool/gear-up/ageism_in_tech_org.markdown

 http://goo.gl/forms/SxVhhcuCuNgNujwM2

 ### Report Out (10 min)
-Reconvene your group in Classroom B where each group will report out their recommendations.
+Reconvene your group in Big Workspace where each group will report out their recommendations.